andre-st/goodreads-toolbox/dict/README.md

 ## Purpose

-As far as the reviews are concerned, the official Goodreads API typically gets you a maximum of 300 short excerpts ([here](https://www.goodreads.com/topic/show/19512142-how-to-get-whole-body-of-book-review), [here](https://www.goodreads.com/topic/show/12070102-review-is-truncated?comment=130838734#comment_130838734) or [here](https://www.goodreads.com/topic/show/19455087-unable-to-get-book-reviews-by-book-id?comment=182375978#comment_182375978)).
+The official Goodreads API typically gets you a maximum of 300 short excerpts ([here](https://www.goodreads.com/topic/show/19512142-how-to-get-whole-body-of-book-review), [here](https://www.goodreads.com/topic/show/12070102-review-is-truncated?comment=130838734#comment_130838734) or [here](https://www.goodreads.com/topic/show/19455087-unable-to-get-book-reviews-by-book-id?comment=182375978#comment_182375978)).
 Goodreads does not use this API on its own website, it is a side project.